 Status Log – Shows the operating status of the equipment.

-Event Log – Provides proof of operator inputs/outputs, in addition to recording drilling conditions, locomotion, leveling, user-defined delay codes, consumables (drilling tools) and production failures.
+Event Log – Provides proof of operator input/output, in addition to recording drilling conditions, locomotion, leveling, user-defined delay codes, consumables (drilling tools), and production failures.

-The files are generated by the "Refresh Rate" setting and come with the MWD record which is saved as “DSxxxxxx.xml” where xxxxxx is based on the date and time the event was generated.
+The files are generated by the "Refresh Rate" setting and come to the MWD record which is saved as “DSxxxxxx.xml” where xxxxxx is based on the date and time the event was generated.

 There are two ways to collect data from machines: